GLOBAL MARKETS-Stocks take breather after January surge, Adani plunges in India | Headlines

 GLOBAL MARKETS-Stocks take breather after January surge, Adani plunges in India

-Asia-Pacific shares maintained their best start to a year overnight with a 9-month high despite ongoing drama in India.
-Though Europe and Wall Street futures looked down, MSCI's all-country index was still on a 6-day winning streak, just about.
-The tug-of-war over whether the good news that major economies are holding up and inflation is coming down might just encourage the Federal Reserve and co to keep hiking interest rates was playing out everywhere.
+MSCI's all-country index held onto modest gains and headed for 6-day winning streak.
+The global index is heading for a gain of 7.2% this month, which would mark its strongest performance for January since 2019.
+The tug-of-war over how central banks will respond to news that major economies are holding up and inflation is coming down was playing out everywhere.

-Currency traders who had pushed the dollar up after news the U.S. economy grew faster than expected at the end of last year were offloading it again, as the same time as dealers were nudging the benchmark government bond yields that reflect borrowing costs back up.
+Currency traders who had pushed the dollar up after news the U.S. economy grew faster than expected at the end of last year were offloading it again.
+At the same time, dealers were nudging the benchmark government bond yields that reflect borrowing costs back up.
 Add in a rise in oil prices but also a near 16-month low in European gas prices - and the recent huge shifts in the Japanese yen and China's COVID restrictions - and it was a mixed picture to say the least.

 Adani Group has dismissed the Hindenburg report as baseless.
 "There were heavy positions in Adani group (shares), the way they have risen in the last couple of years," said Neeraj Dewan, director at Quantum Securities in New Delhi.

-The Japanese yen strengthened to 129.79 per dollar as the data reinforced market expectations that quickening inflation could nudge the Bank of Japan to move away from its ultra-easy policy.
+The Japanese yen rose 0.3% to 129.86 per dollar as the data reinforced market expectations that quickening inflation could nudge the Bank of Japan to move away from its ultra-easy policy.
 "We still think the policy change is a long way off," ING regional head of research Robert Carnell said.
 "The spring salary negotiations are key to watch as wage growth is a prerequisite for sustainable inflation."

-The dollar index, which measures the U.S. currency against six other peers, gave back most its overnight gains against other currencies too to sit at $1.0886 per euro and $1.23805 to the British pound.
-Oil prices rose on expectations of a boost to demand from China's reopening and after the strong U.S. data.
-Both Brent and U.S. West Texas Intermediate crude rose 1.3% to $88.66 and $82.03 per barrel respectively.
+The dollar index, which measures the U.S. currency against six other peers, was last up 0.1% against the euro at $1.0877 and up 0.4% at $1.2366 against sterling.
+Oil rose on expectations of a boost to demand from China's reopening and after the strong U.S. data.
+Brent crude futures rose 1.5% to $88.78 a barrel, while U.S. West Texas Intermediate crude rose 1.6% to $82.26 per barrel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)